yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-010_Validate_Password_Accepts_Special_Characters_Only.md

 ---

 ## ✅ Expected Result

-The system should validate whether special-character-only passwords are allowed according to password policy rules
+- A validation message should be displayed indicating that the password does not meet the required complexity rules
+- The system should not allow registration with a password that contains only special characters